 GRADES

 The basis for final grades is described in the table below.
-Extensions/make-up exams/assignments/quizzes will not be given unless there is a documented emergency or unless we have arranged a make-up in advance because of exceptional circumstances.
+Extensions/make-up exams/assignments/quizzes will not be given unless there is 1) a documented emergency or 2) arrangements were made in advance because of exceptional circumstances.